jbaublitz/miss-demeanor/README.md

 Here is a sample config file with some comment explanations:

 ```
+trigger_type = "c_abi" # Can also be "interpreted"

 [server]
 server_type = "webhook" # Can also be "unix_socket"
 listen_addr = "127.0.0.1:8080" # Must be in the format IP:PORT
-use_tls = false # You probably want this on unless you are running it over localhost - must pass -p and -f on CLI when this is enabled
+use_tls = false # You probably want this on unless you are running it over localhost - must pass -f on CLI when this is enabled

 # One server endpoint
 [[server.endpoints]]